raxoft/form_input/README.md

 ```

 As you can see, there are three distinct variants in the singular case, one for each gender.
-The plural case on the other hand used the same variant for most genders, with only two specific exceptions defined.
+The plural case on the other hand uses the same variant for most genders, with only two specific exceptions defined.

 Defining translations like this may seem complex,
 but it should feel fairly natural to people fluent in given language.